Antimicrobial resistance: Prevention

-There have been increasing public calls for global collective action to address the threat, including a proposal for international treaty on antimicrobial resistance.
+There have been increasing public calls for global collective action to address the threat, including a proposal for an international treaty on antimicrobial resistance.
 Further detail and attention is still needed in order to recognize and measure trends in resistance on the international level; the idea of a global tracking system has been suggested but implementation has yet to occur.
-A system of this nature would provide insight to areas of high resistance as well as information necessary for evaluating programs and other changes made to fight or reverse antibiotic resistance.
+A system of this nature would provide insight to areas of high resistance as well as information necessary for evaluating programs, introducing interventions and other changes made to fight or reverse antibiotic resistance.

-Duration of antibiotics
+Duration of antimicrobials

-Antibiotic treatment duration should be based on the infection and other health problems a person may have.
+Delaying or minimizing the use of antibiotics for certain conditions may help safely reduce their use.
+Antimicrobial treatment duration should be based on the infection and other health problems a person may have.
 For many infections once a person has improved there is little evidence that stopping treatment causes more resistance.
 Some, therefore, feel that stopping early may be reasonable in some cases.
 Other infections, however, do require long courses regardless of whether a person feels better.

+Delaying antibiotics for ailments such as a sore throat and otitis media may have no difference in the rate of complications compared with immediate antibiotics, for example.
+When treating respiratory tract infections, clinical judgement is required as to the appropriate treatment (delayed or immediate antibiotic use).

 Monitoring and mapping

-There are multiple national and international monitoring programs for drug-resistant threats, including methicillin-resistant Staphylococcus aureus (MRSA), vancomycin-resistant S. aureus (VRSA), extended spectrum beta-lactamase (ESBL), vancomycin-resistant Enterococcus (VRE), and multidrug-resistant Acinetobacter baumannii (MRAB).
+There are multiple national and international monitoring programs for drug-resistant threats, including methicillin-resistant Staphylococcus aureus (MRSA), vancomycin-resistant S. aureus (VRSA), extended spectrum beta-lactamase (ESBL) producing Enterobacterales, vancomycin-resistant Enterococcus (VRE), and multidrug-resistant Acinetobacter baumannii (MRAB).

 ResistanceOpen is an online global map of antimicrobial resistance developed by HealthMap which displays aggregated data on antimicrobial resistance from publicly available and user submitted data.
 The website can display data for a 25 mi radius from a location.
 Users may submit data from antibiograms for individual hospitals or laboratories.
 European data is from the EARS-Net (European Antimicrobial Resistance Surveillance Network), part of the ECDC.
 ResistanceMap is a website by the Center for Disease Dynamics, Economics & Policy and provides data on antimicrobial resistance on a global level.

+The WHO's AMR global action plan also recommends antimicrobial resistance surveillance in animals.
+Initial steps in the EU for establishing the veterinary counterpart EARS-Vet (EARS-Net for veterinary medicine) have been made.
+AMR data from pets in particular is scarce, but needed to support antibiotic stewardship in veterinary medicine.

+By comparison there is a lack of national and international monitoring programs for antifungal resistance.